ufquilmes/ufq-scripts/README.md

   Generates a broken-axis plot.
 - `histograms.gnu`
   Generates a multiplot figure for histograms.

+## GBSA
+Scripts devoted to perform GBSA simulations.

+- `GBSA.sh`
+  Executes AMBER GBSA. "solucion.prmtop" corresponds to the whole system to simulate. "soluto.prmtop" corresponds to the system without salt and waters. "complejo.prmtop" corresponds to the receptor. "ligando.prmtop" corresponds to the ligand.
+- `GBSA_input-preparation.in`
+  Performs CPPTRAJ to generate the necessary topologies for GBSA.sh.
+You need one PDB file for each topology needed.
+- `mmgbsa_2_igb2.py`
+  Contains the restrains for the simulation.
+You have to indicate the resid numbers corresponding to the receptor and the ligand.

 ## Standard MD
 Scripts devoted to running MD simulations.